joseph4tw/p5_spaceInvaders/README.md

 ## Features
 - Invaders have 3 hits to kill
 - Invaders move faster as you kill more
+- Invaders get smaller as they lose life
+- You can use the mouse or keyboard for game play
 - You lose if an invader hits you or they pass you and you don't kill them

 ## Example